Bobby Gunn: Professional boxing record

+Bare-knuckle boxing record

+Bobby Gunn has a bare-knuckle boxing record of 73-0 (73 wins and no losses).

 Return to bare-knuckle boxing

-On Friday, August 5, 2011 Gunn fought Richard Stewart in the first sanctioned bareknuckle boxing match since 1999.
+On Friday, August 5, 2011, Gunn fought Richard Stewart in the first sanctioned bareknuckle boxing match since 1999.
 Gunn defeated Stewart with a KO in round 3, winning the vacant heavyweight bareknuckle boxing title.
 Four months later, Gunn defended his bareknuckle crown, stopping Ernest Jackson in less than nine minutes.